eberhardgade/snapshots_speech_containers/README.md

 ***
 **['orig_lang_whisper']**

+The original language detected by Whisper.
+This is done by providing whisper with 15 second windows (+15 seconds of silence) in 3 second leaps over the whole recording.
+The result is a list of tuples containing the language and the number of windows assigned to this language (created via collections.Counter)
+Please mind some idiosyncrasies, above all Whisper likes to classify British English as 'cy' (Welsh) and also tends to favor the larger languages within a family.
 ***
 **['whisper_data']**

+The full list of tuples including the language and the number of windows assigned to this language.
+Please mind some idiosyncrasies, above all Whisper likes to classify British English as 'cy' (Welsh) and also tends to favor the larger languages within a family.
 ***
 **['orig_lang_sub']**

+The original language detected by the subtraction method.
+This is documented in a function within container_utils.
+This is a simple method that inverts the waveform of the original recording and subtracts it from the waveform of the audio channels.
+The idea is that if there is no interpreter then the waveforms should be identical and cancel each other out.
+This is not always reliable, because sometimes there is no interpreter for a language that is not the original and sometimes the channel deviates from the original channel for an unknown reason.
 ***
 **['sub_data']**

+The sub data for comparison purposes.
 ***
 **['diarization']**

+This contains a pandas dataframe with the information how many speakers there are and which speaker speaks when.
+This was done with [pyannote](https://github.com/pyannote/pyannote-audio) using English settings, so language changes are often seen as language changes.
+There is as of now no language independent diarization library, although there are theoretical papers on how to build one.
+It is recommended to rerun this for more precise measurements if a pretrained model for the target language is available.
 ***
 **['window']**

+--I am not sure right now if I ever put this in the container-- This contains the recording window of the speaker who speaks the longest in the recording.

 ***
 **['date']**

+The date of the _session_. this may be different from the time of the speech, because some sessions go past midnight.
 ***
 **['time']**

+The time of the recording according to the filename provided by the [Eurpean Parliament](https://multimedia.europarl.europa.eu/en/webstreaming)
 ***
 **['session']**

+The number of the session (starts with 1 on 01.09.2008 and ends with 96 in 2010)
 ***
 **['location']**

+The location of the session: Strasbourg or Brussels.
+This may be relevant for phonetics or accuracy of the subtraction method, because of technical differences and different phonetics (Brussels is wood, Strasbourg is glass + cloth)
 ***
 **['cycle']**

+The number within the cycle (Brussels has a cycle of 2, Strasbourg has a cycle of 4 sessions)
 ***
 **['subject']**

+The subject
 ***
 **['chair']**